Thailand: the plight of Burmese migrant workers

 During May and June 2004, Amnesty International interviewed 115 Burmese nationals in seven locations in Thailand who were either working or looking for work.
 They were members of the Mon, Kayin, Kayah, Shan, Rawang, Tavoyan and Bama(5) ethnic groups, and were Buddhist, Muslim, or Christian.
 They were employed mostly in the fishing, manufacturing, agricultural, construction, … Continue reading Thailand: the plight of Burmese migrant workers

-Includes particular concerns regarding the rights of refugees
+Includes particular concerns regarding irregular migrants

 Thailand: grave developments: killings and other abuses